Longterm Housesitting in Spain: 3 Months in Asturias

 Arriondas Spain where the rivers flow through town

-On the contrary, Arriondas was big enough that we never made it to all the different restaurants and bars!
-And we did try, trust me.
+On the contrary, Arriondas was big enough that I never made it to all the different restaurants and bars!
+And I did try, trust me.
 Dining and drinking out were amazingly affordable.
-We had no qualms about walking into town for a late-night dinner or for a midday beer by the river.
+I had no qualms about walking into town for a late-night dinner or for a midday beer by the river.

-But our main focus while in Spain was on the animals in our care…of which there were many!
+But the main focus while in Spain was on the animals in our care…of which there were many!

 brown and black lying down in front of small trees

-When we first chatted about coming to Spain, we knew we would have 2 goats and a bunch of chickens to look after.
+When we first chatted about coming to Spain, I knew we would have 2 goats and a bunch of chickens to look after.
 And then, a kitten showed up at the house!
-So, of course, the kitten became family and was also to be under our care.
+So, of course, the kitten became family and was also to be under my care.

 Pan the goat with beautiful blue eyes